 OGP launched the “Subnational Government Pilot Program” in 2016.
 This decision recognized that many open government innovations and reforms are happening at the local level where governments can engage more directly with citizens and many crucial public services are delivered.
 The Pilot program consisted of 15 “pioneer” subnational governments who signed onto the Open Government Subnational Declaration and submitted their first Action Plans (APs) at the Paris Global OGP Summit in December 2016 which were implemented throughout 2017.
 In addition to the Pioneers’ Tier, the pilot program also included a Leaders’ Tier –a larger network of subnational open government reformers from government and civil society who were already involved in open government and were further encouraged to engage in peer learning and foster closer involvement with national action plans in their respective countries.

 Following the strong early results of the pilot period between 2016 and 2017, the OGP Steering Committee approved the expansion of the subnational pilot program, which going forward will be known as the OGP Local Program, and will continue to prioritize the participation of a diverse range of entities, such as municipalities, local governments, regions, provinces, etc..

 Expansion of the OGP Local Program

 The OGP Local program aims to harness the innovation and momentum demonstrated by local governments and civil society partners across the world.
 OGP is a platform for these governments and civil society to come together to make their governments more open, inclusive and responsive, modeling the values and principles of the Open Government Declaration and processes.

-For additional information regarding the program, please reach out to firstname.lastname@example.org or Patrick Kazyak (email@example.com), Program Associate for the OGP Local Program.
+For additional information regarding OGP Local, please reach out to email@example.com.